oonchulip97/powerbot_delivery/README.md

 ```
 This should be the url when you open scripts/map.html in the browser.

-There are other parameters within the configuration file that you should change as needed.
+There are other parameters within the configuration file that you should change as required.

 # Running